tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-17-ai-chat-interfaces-are-the-new-user-interface-for-docs.md

 * ​​AI chats will enable novices to tackle more advanced tasks, leading to an explosion of technical innovation.
 * Documentation will provide the information source that AI chat engines need to respond to queries.
 * Both tech writers and machines will write the information source.

+In visual form, the argument looks like this:

 <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/docwebsitetochatinterface.png" alt="AI chat becomes the new interface for reading docs" />